 Ultimately, it’s all about trust.

-Therefore, organisations need consent management to keep them trustworthy.
-Consent management ensures organisations obtain consent before using personal data, and that the consent choices of the users are stored as proof.
+Therefore, organizations need consent management to keep them trustworthy.
+Consent management ensures organizations obtain consent before using personal data, and that the consent choices of the users are stored as proof.

-People provide so much personal data to organisations
+People provide so much personal data to organizations

 and rely on them to protect it.